Social media analytics: Data analysis

 Data analysis is the set of activities that assist in transforming raw data into insight, which in turn leads to a new base of knowledge and business value.
 In other words, data analysis is the phase that takes filtered data as input and transforms that into information of value to the analysts.
 Many different types of analysis can be performed with social media data, including analysis of posts, sentiment, sentiment drivers, geography, demographics, etc. The data analysis step begins once we know what problem we want to solve and know that we have sufficient data that is enough to generate a meaningful result.
 How can we know if we have enough evidence to warrant a conclusion?
 The answer to this question is: we don't know.
 We can't know this unless we start analyzing the data.
 While analyzing if we found the data isn't sufficient, reiterate the first phase and modify the question.
 If the data is believed to be sufficient for analysis, we need to build a data model.

 Developing a data model is a process or method that we use to organize data elements and standardize how the individual data elements relate to each other.
 This step is important because we want to run a computer program over the data; we need a way to tell the computer which words or themes are important and if certain words relate to the topic we are exploring.

-In the analysis of our data, it's handy to have several tools available at our disposal to gain a different perspective on discussions taking place around the topic.
-The aim here is to configure the tools to perform at peak for a particular task.
-For example, thinking about a word cloud, if we take a large amount of data around computer professionals, say the "IT architect", and built a word cloud, no doubt the largest word in the cloud would be "architect".
-This analysis is also about tool usage.
-Some tools may do a good job at determining sentiment, where as others may do a better job at breaking down text into a grammatical form that enables us to better understand the meaning and use of various words or phrases.
-In performing analytic analysis, it is difficult to enumerate each and every step to take on an analytical journey.
-It is very much an iterative approach as there is no prescribed way of doing things.
+In data analysis, utilizing multiple tools provides different perspectives on relevant discussions.
+Tools are configured to suit specific tasks.
+For example, in generating a word cloud from data related to computer professionals such as an "IT architect," the word "architect" appears prominently.
+Analysis involves applying appropriate tools, as specific tools excel at sentiment determination while others break down text into grammatical structures to clarify word usage and meaning.
+Analytical tasks are iterative, as there is no single set procedure.

 The taxonomy and the insight derived from that analysis are as follows: